mpifr-vlbi/eht2024_difx_templating/README.md

 # TODO

-In the 260G track, fringes NN-PV and AA-AX so far, todo other stations.

-Also in the 260G track, add addOutputBand's to fill 250500--251060 MHz which other stations observed, and which are lost at ALMA due to their 500 MHz offset.

 Choose SPT coordinates for a mid-session day from ./priors/SPT.txt

+In 260G e24b04, should add addOutputBand's to fill 250500--251060 MHz which other stations observed, and which are lost at ALMA due to their 500 MHz offset.

 # Tracks